CuzImSyntax/dis.py/README.rst

 A modern, easy to use, feature-rich, and async ready API wrapper for Discord written in Python.

-The Future of discord.py
+Why dis.py?
 --------------------------

-Please read the `gist <https://gist.github.com/CuzImSyntax/4a2f62751b9600a31a0d3c78100287f1>`_ for the future of this project.
-It's been a good one.
+discord.py currently got disconnected due to multiple reasons.
+Read this `gist <https://gist.github.com/CuzImSyntax/4a2f62751b9600a31a0d3c78100287f1>`_ for more information.

+dis.py is a fork of discord.py implementing discords new possibilities for devs such as application commands.

 Key Features
 -------------